NeurArk/PredictStream/README.md

 ## 📊 Usage

 1. Launch the application with `streamlit run app.py`
-2. Upload your dataset
+2. Use the sidebar links to open the Data Explorer page
-3. Explore your data with the visualization tools
+3. Upload your dataset and generate visualizations
 4. Select features and target variables for modeling
 5. Choose and configure machine learning algorithms
 6. Train models and view performance metrics